Area V: Comparative and Cultural Studies

 T 1:30pm-3:20pm

 This course looks at art and ecclesiastical and pilgrimage rituals at the monastery of St. Catherine in the Sinai.
 Founded by Emperor Justinian on a site already venerated by Christians as the place where, supposedly, Moses encountered the Burning Bush, the monastery is one of the oldest continuously inhabited Christian communities in the world.
 Its holdings of icons have no parallel and offer the opportunity to study Christian imagery in the context of both devotional use and corporate rituals, if not place of origin.
 This course introduces various aspects of Orthodox liturgy and religious pilgrimage relevant to the explication of the surviving church arts at the monastery and the surrounding area.
-Area V. 3 Course cr
+Area III and Area V. 3 Course cr

 Study of Society